jorgenschaefer/elpy/docs/concepts.rst

 ``*elpy-rpc[...]*``.

 RPC processes are used to provide code completion, documentation and other features.
-To do so, they use python packages (jedi, yapf, rope, ...) that are installed in a dedicated virtualenv (``.emacs.d/elpy/rpc-venv`` by default).
+To do so, they use python packages (jedi, yapf, ...) that are installed in a dedicated virtualenv (``.emacs.d/elpy/rpc-venv`` by default).
 Those packages can be updated through the configuration panel (accessible with :kbd:`M-x